content-left-bg.png

 Annual Implementation Plan

 An AIP documents the school’s explicit improvement agenda over 12 months in relation to the priorities in the School Strategic Plan, and provides information about the actions to be undertaken and planned methods of evaluation.
 The AIP may also document the content, mode and timing of professional learning designed to support and sustain changes associated with addressing school improvement priorities within plans, and mandatory staff professional development.
 The AIP may also include information on how innovations are being trialled and how continuity of learning is maintained.
-The AIP links all short-term school performance plans, including the:
+The School Data Plan is included as an appendix to the AIP.

 Approve